email-markup-consortium/emailmarkup.org/src/pages/en/docs/vision.md

 The Email Markup Consortium is aiming to standardize the sanitization approach for third-party code in email clients.
 We are working on documenting a specification that details how supported and unsupported features should be handled.

-In addition, we are working on building an open-source email-specific sanitizer.
+In addition, we are working on building an open source, email-specific sanitizer.
 Email clients can choose to use this sanitizer, but they are also free to build their own spec-compliant version.